Black Friday Cyber Monday Sale! 40% off!

 • 3 types of dog anxiety

-• 4 anxious behaviors pet parents should look for
+• 4 anxious behaviors to look for

 • How to calm a dog down

-3 types of dog anxiety
+3 different types of dog anxiety

-3 Types of Dog Anxiety
+3 Types

-Dog anxiety is a normal, healthy emotion that can show up in many ways.
+Anxiety in dogs is a normal, healthy emotion that can show up in many ways.
 It usually depends on your pet’s environment, background, and general health and well-being.

-In fact, pet parents often mistake symptoms of anxiety and stress in dogs for excitement.
+In fact, pet owners often mistake symptoms of anxiety and stress in dogs for excitement.
 When dogs bark, jump, pant excessively, or shred toys it could signal that they are feeling anxious or stressed out.

 Shelter dogs are typically very anxious because their routine is constantly changing.
 But, anxiety can occur in dogs from any background.